 Finance forecasting is the highest level of forecasting available within Projectworks.
 It is primarily aimed management and the finance team as they will be interested in monitoring forecasts against organisation budgets.

-The screen provides key information on the progress against a budget for a given month.
-It includes forecasts per GL Code, forecast and invoiced amounts for each GL Code and the total (for all GL Codes) for budget, forecast and invoiced.
+This screen provides key information on the progress against a budget for a given month.
+It includes forecasts per GL Code, forecast and invoiced amounts for each GL Code and the total (for all GL Codes) for budget, forecast, and invoiced.
 The "all up" metrics are presented on a graph, with key totals called out.

 A fundamental part of the Finance Forecasting screen is the budget.
 The budgets are set up for a financial year and include a monthly budget for each GL Code that applies.
-Each budget can be linked to one or multiple offices within Projectworks, and multiple budgets can be created.
-Linking a budget to an office means that forecast and invoiced information can be measured versus the budget (forecasts and invoices apply to projects, and projects belong to an office).
+Each budget can be linked to one or multiple organisations within Projectworks, and multiple budgets can be created.
+Linking a budget to an organisation means that forecast and invoicing information can be measured versus the budget (forecasts and invoices apply to projects, and projects belong to an organisation).

 The budget amounts are static throughout the year and are shown as the orange line on the graph.

-Forecasts are entered against budgets of projects and as each budget has a GL Code associated with it, forecasts can be grouped to a GL Code level.
+Forecasts are entered against project budgets and as each budget has a GL Code associated with it, forecasts can be grouped to a GL Code level.

 Each forecast data point on the graph has a hover to show the value for that date.
 A final metric is a comparison of the total forecast against the total budget The data table below the graph shows the % forecast vs budget for each GL Code, and the donut graph shows the % of the total forecast vs the total budget.

 Adjusting to take into account inter-company GL Codes or accruals